simjunky/Leelo/FixList.md

 9. Why are there still ROR within `InputsR` when they have a profile of 0 and instead are now in their own section?
 10. Why is Coal ramping daily using a 12h timeframe instead of 24h?
 11. Reserve Variables: How does frequency reserve work?
+12. Are comissioned Capacities already paid for? because they seem not forced as lower bound on the newly built capacities.

 ## Big To-Do's